MicrosoftDocs/OData-docs/Odata-docs/changelog/odatalib-7x.md

 [[2461]](https://github.com/OData/odata.net/pull/2461) Fix `DisposeAsync` implementation for .NET Core 3.1 and higher

-[[2459]](https://github.com/OData/odata.net/pull/2459) Fix issues synchronous I/O to occur in async code, leading to errors when using Kestrel
+[[2459]](https://github.com/OData/odata.net/pull/2459) Fix issues causing synchronous I/O to occur in asynchronous code.
+This was in turn causing exceptions when using Kestrel web server which by default does not allow synchronous I/O.

 ## ODataLib 7.12.0 Release